hoffoh/redhat/README.md

-# Scripts to help troubleshooting issues by Rafrojas@redhat.com
+# Scripts to help troubleshooting issues by Rafrojas

 ## Those scripts are used to get a summary from sos-report or ODF Must-gathers by running the script